Custom data fetcher

 To set up a custom data fetcher, you need to use custom fetch (customFetch

 ) as a fetch strategy for your stats or charts in the dashboard configuration.
-This can be configured using the visual editor or by adding a customDataFetcher
+This can be configured using the visual builder or by adding a customDataFetcher

 function for a stat or chart config before passing it to defineTableController